Wemmy/aimbot_volarant_yolov8/README.md

 ## Overview

 This work is a fine-tuned version of [yolov8_aimbot](https://github.com/SunOner/yolov8_aimbot/tree/main).
-The main features include 1. add training stages to existing pipline.
+The main features include:
+  1. add training stages to existing pipline.
   2. Transfer learning to detect Volarant characters.
   3. Add pose estimation model to imporve accuracy on head shot.

 ## Installation